 🔗Next-gen microparticles for a healthier world | IamFluidics

-Rafael Miravet Martí is involved in Business Development at CURAPATH, contributing to the strategic growth and industrial positioning of advanced therapeutic and pharmaceutical technologies.
+Dr. Rafael Miravet Martí is involved in Business Development at CURAPATH, contributing to the strategic growth and industrial positioning of advanced therapeutic and pharmaceutical technologies.
 His work focuses on building partnerships, fostering innovation-driven collaborations, and supporting the translation of scientific developments into practical healthcare solutions.

 With experience in bridging industry needs and technological capabilities, he plays a key role in expanding networks and creating value through innovation in the life sciences and pharmaceutical sectors.